SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 "bar" to it.
 Because it's also a positional argument, we can also simply use `foo bar` to do the same.

-> Positional multi-value arguments must always be the last positional argument.
+> A positional multi-value argument must always be the last positional argument.

 This command will take the values from the `--text` argument and write them as lines to the specified file, optionally appending to the file.